Julian22222/PRACTICE/Docker/README_Docker.md

 //working Directory where we keep our application.
 WORKDIR /app <-- means in folder /app , we have our application, where we have all our folders and files
 WORKDIR /app   ///app folder already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code

 COPY package.json .  //<-- we copy package.json to work directory or to our folder --> app, where we keep all application.
+//or
-This command to use if copy to our app folder--> (COPY package.json /app)
+COPY package.json /app  //<-- This command to use if copy to our app folder

 //To run this Node app we need all dependencies from our app RUN npm install  //RUN is used when we build an Image